 iii.
 “We see a bare, withered tree stump, robbed of its trunk and top, and it looks as though the stump will never bear any fruit any more.
 But, a small shoot sprouts from the root of this dry stump which is the Davidic dynasty.
 Because of its unsightliness and misery, it is not named after David but after his father.
 When Christ was born, there was nothing royal about that dynasty.
 But a new shoot sprang from this old stem.”
 (Bultema)

 b.
-In calling the Messiah a Rod from the stem of Jesse, the Lord is emphasizing the humble nature of the Messiah.
+A Rod from the stem of Jesse: In using this title, the LORD emphasized the humble nature of the Messiah.
 Jesse was the much less famous father of King David.
-It is far more humble to say “from Jesse” than to say “from King David.”
+It is far humbler to say, “from Jesse” than to say, “from King David.”

 2. (2) The spiritual empowerment of the Messiah.

 The Spirit of the LORD shall rest upon Him,

 The Spirit of knowledge and of the fear of the LORD.